 Julius Hays Hess (1876-1955) was a Chicago pediatrician.
 He practiced at Michael Reese Hospital and served as a professor of medicine at the University of Illinois.
 He was a pioneer in the care of premature infants and he is considered the father of American neonatology.
 The Julius Hays Hess Papers include personal and professional correspondence and papers, photographs, research notes, drafts, writings by Hess and others, and material related to the design and production of hospital technology.

 Edwin F. Hirsch (1886-1972) was a leading pathologist associated with Rush Medical College and the University of Chicago.
 He is well-known for having developed a method for determining the amount of fat in arteries, which contributed to the understanding of the relationship between arteriosclerosis and dietary fat.
 Edwin F. Hirsch’s papers include materials related to the research, publication and distribution of his books, reprints of his published articles and other writings, and collected medical articles pertaining to his research.
 They also include autopsies he conducted during the Spanish Flu Pandemic at Camp Grant, Illinois (1918-1919).
 His professional certificates and awards are included, as well as newspaper clippings citing his expertise as a coroner, and memorial materials after his death.
-His family is represented in the collection by correspondence, as well as his aunt Selma Henke’s history of the Hirsch family intertwined with her memoirs of her time as a missionary in China at the turn of the twentieth century.
+His family is represented in the collection by correspondence, as well as his sister Selma Henke’s history of the Hirsch family intertwined with her memoirs of her time as a missionary in China at the turn of the twentieth century.
 The collection spans Hirsch’s early years as a student until his death (1905-1972).

 The Silas P. Holbrook Collection of Medical Daybooks contains a record of the daily patient visits of Dr. Silas Holbrook.
 The collection consists of portable patient logs divided into daily visits, pocket diaries, a physician's ledger book, an alphabetical listing of names, and a pocket wallet.
 The professional and personal items in the collection provide valuable insight into nineteenth century medical and health practices in the U.S.